 Because of all this additional server-side work, the execution time of PDF generators is much larger than a web server request.
 Instead of milliseconds, it takes seconds or in the case of an image-heavy document even minutes to generate a PDF.
 Sometimes assets timeout and document generation time spikes.

-There are also larger startup time, CPU usage, and memory consumption to consider.
+There is also larger startup times, CPU usage, and memory consumption to consider.
 A popular Node-based open-source HTML to PDF library notes in the readme:

 Note: It is strongly recommended that you keep Chrome running side-by-side with Node.js.
 There is significant overhead starting up Chrome for each PDF generation which can be easily avoided.